ampproject/amppackager/monitoring.md

 * Visualize the metrics via [grafana](https://prometheus.io/docs/visualization/grafana/).
 * Setup [alerts](https://prometheus.io/docs/alerting/latest/overview/) that will notify you of abnormal behavior (e.g. latencies growing beyond 60 seconds).

- and .
-You can perform one-off manual health inspections, visualize the real-time stats, set up alerts, and more.

-*  Is `amppackager` up and running?
-*  How many requests has it processed since it's been up?
-*  What was the 0.9 percentile latency of handling those request?
-*  How many of those requests have triggered a gateway request to the AMP document server?
-*  For those gateway requests, what was the 0.9 percentile latency of the AMP document server?

- To learn what are all the things you can monitor, and how to do it, check the [monitoring manual](monitoring.md).

-The sections below talk about the things you can monitor, and how to do it.
+The sections below walk you through the available metrics, explain how manually check them via command line, and how to interpret the results.
 All the command line examples are for Linux OS.

 ## Monitoring health